vspiliop/kafka-contract-test-producer/src/site/markdown/index.md

 ![](images/src/main/plantuml/producer-contract-test.png)

 Pros:
-- Exist on the Instrument (producer) bitbucket repo
+- Exist on the RefData (producer) bitbucket repo
 - Run as part of the build process
 - Fast
 - Stable